EddieAbbondanzio/eddieabbondanz.io/content/post/88-integra/refreshing-the-suspension/index.md

 Even the lower bolts on the rear shocks came out with no issue.
 (They are notorious for rusting in their bushings and I had to cut them apart on my 1993 Civic when swapping in coilovers.)

-Almost every bolt or nut that I've reinstalled was given a healthy dab of anti-sieze.
+Almost every bolt or nut that I've reinstalled was given a healthy dab of anti-seize.
 I don't anticipate ever replacing most of the components I've swapped in but I figured a little extra work now would pay off massively down the road for future me.

 The body has a bit of an AE86 vibe to it.
 ![](images/1.jpg)